-A comprehensive fire protection and safety concept has been implemented Report on Risks and Opportunities
+A comprehensive fire protection and safety concept has been implemented

 Sales and distribution risks

 Sales and distribution risks exist in connection with the Group's own retail activities, in particular with regard to inventory management as well as slow-moving goods and the resulting impairment.
 In the wholesale channel the sales risks mainly refer to a possible dependency on individual wholesale partners as well as bad debts.